-Offloading is an occurrence at Philippine airports that cause fear and anger among Filipino travelers going abroad.
-Offloading at NAIA has for years become a notorious experience that terrorized some passengers.
+Offloading occurs at Philippine airports, which causes fear and anger among Filipino travelers going abroad.
+Offloading at NAIA has been a notorious experience that has terrorized some passengers for years.

 For every traveler fearful of getting the boot, the question remains: how to avoid getting offloaded at the airport?

 Besides being barred from travel by an immigration officer, there are other reasons a passenger cannot board the flight to his or her destination.

 The airline may sell more tickets than the number of available seats on the flight, and offloading may be necessary to accommodate all passengers.
 Airlines do this to maximize profits, as some passengers may not show up for their flight or may cancel their reservation at the last minute.

 However, in some cases, all passengers may show up for the flight, and the airline may find that they do not have enough seats to accommodate them.
 In such cases, the airline may ask volunteers to give up their seats in exchange for compensation, such as a free flight or travel voucher.